HydroBeaver/Clear/README.md

 # Clear
-The android app for the minimalist lifestyle.
+The Android app for the minimalist lifestyle.